-This course provides students with a foundational understanding of the application of the theory and practice of economic analysis as it relates to cultural heritage, whether in advanced or developing economies or in rural or urban settings.
-The course will enable archaeologists and practitioners in heritage-related fields to become well-informed and critical consumers of economic analysis.
-Although theoretical, mathematical and statistical techniques employed in economics will be introduced, an extensive background in mathematics or economics is not required.
+This course provides students with a foundational understanding of the ways in which economic analysis can be applied to cultural institutions and heritage resources.
+The course will enable archaeologists and practitioners in cultural- and heritage-related fields to apply economic reasoning to issues in their fields and to become well-informed and critical consumers of economic analysis.
 3 credits.